learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 `true`, which is what we want, but it's not immediately apparent _which_ of the variables is the one that's `true`.
 So let's add some labels.
 To do this, we'll use a combination of strings and variables inside our `console.log()`.
-While we're at it, let's log the `age` value as well:
+While we're at it, let's log the `age` value as well.
+Replace the existing `console.log()` with the following:

 ```js
 console.log(